 Change the port to 2222.
 Make sure SSH is selected, and then click Open.

-Log in as either as “user” or “root” and enter the password which you've obtained from My Service page.
+Log in as “user” and enter the password which you've obtained from My Service page.

-When logging in as “root”, use the root password provided and when logging as “user”, use FTP/VPN/Remote Desktop password.
+When logging as “user”, use FTP/VPN/Remote Desktop password.

 Note: While typing your SSH password, you will not be able to see the characters you've typed.
 Once you are sure you have provided the password, hit “Enter” on your keyboard.